ocaml/dune/doc/hacking.rst

 * Error reporting is deterministic by default.
 * Prefer not to use a diff program for displaying diffs.

-This list is not exhaustive, and may change in the future.
+This list is not exhaustive and may change in the future.
 In order to find the exact behaviour, it is recommended to search for ``INSIDE_DUNE`` in the codebase.